zabbix/zabbix/templates/app/nginx_agent/README.md

 Reading: 6 Writing: 179 Waiting: 106
 ```

-Note that this template doesn't support https and redirects (limitations of web.page.get).
+Note that this template doesn't support HTTPS and redirects (limitations of web.page.get).

 It also uses Zabbix agent to collect `nginx` Linux process stats like CPU usage, memory usage and whether process is running or not.